This post may contain affiliate links. Click here to see what that means.

 Sometimes knowledge is power, and you can make better decisions for your health based on that knowledge.
 Here are some examples:

 - Learning your methylation capacity.
 MTHFR sounds like a swear doesn’t it?
-It refers to genetic mutations in our methylation pathways, which can dramatically reduce our body’s ability to detoxify, and there is a strong correlation between this mutation and autoimmune disease.
-For example, if you learn that you have a double mutation (homozygous +/+) in the C677T gene, that reduces your methylation capacity by 70%.
+It refers to genetic mutations in our methylation pathways, which can impact cellular function bodywide.
+There is a strong correlation between this mutation and autoimmune disease.
+For example, if you learn that you have a double mutation (homozygous +/+) in the C677T gene, that reduces your methylation capacity by approximately 70%.
 You might still be managing fine at that level or it might be a roadblock to healing.
 You can work with a practitioner to find out.

 - Medication tendencies.
 Genetic testing can also provide information on your predicted response to certain medications – whether they will or will not work for you.
 That can be helpful information for your doctor to have.